Skip to content

 )

-post = cur.fetchone()[0]
+status, entity = cur.fetchone()

-assert post["isPublished"] is True
+assert entity["isPublished"] is True

 def test_rejects_wrong_author(self, db):